|147C.05||Scope of practice.|

 (6) sign a statement that the information in the application is true and correct to the best of the applicant's knowledge and belief; and

-To be eligible for licensure by reciprocity, the applicant must be credentialed by the National Board for Respiratory Care or other board-approved organization and have worked at least eight weeks of the previous five years as a respiratory therapist and must:
+Subd.
+2. Registration by reciprocity.
+To be eligible for registration by reciprocity, the applicant must be credentialed by the National Board for Respiratory Care or other board-approved organization and have worked at least eight weeks of the previous five years as a respiratory care practitioner and must:

 (1) submit the application materials and fees as required by subdivision 1, clauses (1), (4), (5), (6), and (7);

-(2) provide a verified copy from the appropriate government body of a current and unrestricted credential or license for the practice of respiratory therapy in another jurisdiction that has initial credentialing requirements equivalent to or higher than the requirements in subdivision 1; and
+(2) provide a verified copy from the appropriate government body of a current and unrestricted credential for the practice of respiratory care in another jurisdiction that has initial credentialing requirements equivalent to or higher than the requirements in subdivision 1; and

-(3) provide letters of verification from the appropriate government body in each jurisdiction in which the applicant holds a credential or license.
+(3) provide letters of verification from the appropriate government body in each jurisdiction in which the applicant holds a credential.
 Each letter must state the applicant's name, date of birth, credential number, date of issuance, a statement regarding disciplinary actions, if any, taken against the applicant, and the terms under which the credential was issued.

-The board may issue a temporary permit to practice as a respiratory therapist to an applicant eligible for licensure under this section if the application for licensure is complete, all applicable requirements in this section have been met, and a nonrefundable fee set by the board has been paid.
-The permit remains valid only until the meeting of the board at which a decision is made on the respiratory therapist's application for licensure.
+Subd.
+3. Temporary permit.
+The board may issue a temporary permit to practice as a respiratory care practitioner to an applicant eligible for registration under this section if the application for registration is complete, all applicable requirements in this section have been met, and a nonrefundable fee set by the board has been paid.
+The permit remains valid only until the meeting of the board at which a decision is made on the respiratory care practitioner's application for registration.

-(a) To be eligible for license renewal a licensee must:
+Subd.
+7. Renewal. (a) To be eligible for registration renewal a registrant must: